My Love: Essential Collection: Critical reception

-Stephen Thomas Erlewine, senior editor of AllMusic, called My Love: Essential Collection an overcompensation for how All the Way...
-A Decade of Song (1999), concentrated on newer recordings at the expense of hits.
-According to him, My Love: Essential Collection "fits the bill well" for those listeners who are looking for an overview of Celine Dion's two decades as an international superstar, as it has all her big adult contemporary hits.
-Erlewine also noted that although Dion has had more hits in the ten years since All the Way...
-A Decade of Song, apart from her cover of Roy Orbison's "I Drove All Night", almost none of her new-millennium hits are as memorable as her singles from the '90s.
+Stephen Thomas Erlewine, senior editor of AllMusic, wrote that My Love: Essential Collection compensates for how All the Way...
+A Decade of Song (1999) focused heavily on newer material at the expense of Dion's earlier hits.
+He stated that My Love: Essential Collection "fits the bill well" for listeners seeking an overview of Dion's two decades as an international star, noting that it includes all of her major adult contemporary successes.
+Erlewine also observed that although Dion achieved additional hits in the decade following All the Way...
+A Decade of Song, with the exception of her cover of Roy Orbison's "I Drove All Night", few of her 2000s singles are as enduring as her 1990s output.